Spring Garden Revival

 Seasonal Fertilization Calendar & Weather Timing for Watertown’s Climate Zone 6b

-• Late Spring (late May–early June): Optional light feeding (0.5 lbs N) if needed; many skip to prevent summer stress.
+• Late Spring (late May–early June): optional 0.5 lbs N if needed

-• Late Fall (October–November): Final application (0.7–0.9 lbs N/1,000 sq ft, slow-release) before ground freeze.
-Coordinate with the National Weather Service Boston/Norton for rain-free periods (24–48 hours), avoid >0.5 inch rain, and irrigate post-application if needed.
+• Late Fall (October–November): 0.7–0.9 lbs N per 1,000 sq ft (slow-release) Coordinate with weather forecasts (NWS Boston/Norton) to ensure 24–48 hours rain-free after application, avoid >0.5 inch rain, and irrigate if no rain occurs.
 Adjust for microclimates, shade, and urban heat islands.

 Water Quality Protection & Stormwater Management in Compliance with Watertown’s MS4 Program